 The Brave Lucia of the Year

 Have you ever dreamed of walking on rooftops with a Saint Lucia crown on your head?
 You have your chance on 13 December every year.
 Since 2018 GO Adventure has been arranging “The brave Lucia of the Year”, where people are invited to nominate a person to be Saint Lucia.
 The winner then gets to go walking on the roof of Uppsala Castle, fully secured and with the help of skilled instructors, in traditional attire.
-See the brave Lucia of the Year live broadcast from the roof.

 Christmas spirit outside Uppsala